eonist/Research/other/jekyll/structure/Jekyll-header-and-footer.md

 ### Header and footer:
-- First open you index.html file and look for stuff that will be common to every page, like headers, footers, DOCTYPE, etc.
+- First open your index.html file and look for stuff that will be common to every page, like headers, footers, DOCTYPE, etc.
 - Cut that stuff and put it into a new file: default.html.
 It doesn’t have to be called “default”, that’s just a convention.
-- Save this file into a folder named `_layouts.`
+- Save this file into a folder named `_layouts/`

 ```yaml
 _config.yml